donbonifacio/blog/content/post/ama1.md

 So, I can have a sense of how's our delivery speed is going, but I can't come up with a framework/process that gives me those numbers periodically.
-Maybe too much unknowns on our area. :)
+Maybe too much unknowns in our area. :)

 But I do struggle with this.
 There are things that I pay attention too: